danagerous/bus-routes/README.md

 - Make respsonsive UI
 - Move individual KML's to Google Fusion Tables as it is easier to manage.
 Re-use custom HTML for tables.
-- Add selection toggle school boundary and school locations
+- Add ability to toggle school boundary and school locations (data resides in Fusion Tables already).
 - Keep routes as a dropdown